 - Orm inserts, especially those using inheritance - When we need the ID to assign it to a related object that we're also inserting.

 - Declarative The SQLAlchemy declarative class.
-(The class that inherits from DeclarativeBase) - count The number of IDs to prefetch peek_plugin_base.worker.CeleryDbConn.setConnStringForWindows()
+(The class that inherits from DeclarativeBase) - count The number of IDs to prefetch peek_plugin_base.worker.CeleryDbConn.setConnStringForWindows() Set Conn String for Windiws

 Returns An iterable that dispenses the new IDs